tweag/nickel/doc/manual/contracts.md

 #### Metadata

-In addition to defining the contracts of fields, record contract can also attach metadata (see [merging](./merging.md)) to fields, such as a documentation or default value:
+In addition to defining the contracts of fields, record contracts can also attach metadata (see [merging](./merging.md)) to fields, such as a documentation or default value: